 - The fee charged based on the volume of transaction

 When it comes to developing your marketplace payment solution, it is a challenging task for developers.
 Stripe and Braintree save the day any time for developers as their API are easy to integrate and offers client libraries in multiple languages.
 Stripe has an IRC channel where technical questions and query posted, which get responded swiftly.

 PayPal provides multiple APIs depending upon which service you use.
 But PayPal provides customer service through email, phone call or ask questions in an online forum.

 Few entrepreneurs are aware of the payment regulations implemented in a marketplace business.
 European Union has introduced the PSD2 (Revised Payment Service Directive), making the marketplace acquire payment license from a regulator for the transaction to take place between provider and customer.
 Otherwise, a marketplace goes through heavy fine or for worse, shutting down.

-Designing the payment solution is a crucial task for any marketplace.
+Designing the marketplace payment solution is a crucial task.
 Analysing various factors and coming to the right solution is one of the challenges any startup or entrepreneur comes across.
 Do market research and consider the above factors before finding the right payment solution.
 I hope this blog helps you in choosing the right payment solution to your marketplace.

 In RentALL, we have integrated Stripe Connect and PayPal.
 Also, it’s compatible with any 3rd party payment gateway.
 If interested to know about the featured offered in our RentALL platform, check out our product page in here.
 Share your thoughts on how you liked our product and how we can improve at firstname.lastname@example.org.